-NTERPRISES nowadays are embracing a new com-Eputing paradigm by outsourcing their IT service networks as virtual networks to clouds for cost savings.
-For example, a company operating video conferencing service could run on a virtual network with a stringent quality of service (QoS) requirement, whereas a university delivering online courses for distance education service may run a virtual network for real-time online course delivery.
+NTERPRISES nowadays are embracing a new computing paradigm by outsourcing their IT service networks as virtual networks to clouds for cost savings.
+For example, a company operating video conferencing services could run on a virtual network with a stringent quality of service requirement, whereas a university delivering online courses for distance education service may run a virtual network for realtime online course delivery.
 These two different virtual networks can be accommodated by a distributed cloud, which is also referred to as the substrate network that consists of multiple data centers connected through high-speed optical links [35], [36], [37].
 A fundamental problem for this substrate network is how to efficiently embed as many virtual networks as possible to it such that the revenue of the cloud service provider is maximized, while the Service Level Agreements (SLAs) between users and the cloud service provider are met.
-This problem is referred to as the Virtual Network Embedding (VNE) problem, which has been extensively studied in the past few years [3], [9], [10], [16], [23], [38], [39], [44].
+This problem is referred to as the Virtual Network Embedding (VNE)